A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Longhorn Copycat or Panera-Inspired

-Many fans search for a “longhorn white balsamic vinaigrette recipe” or a version like “white balsamic vinaigrette panera.”
-These might include more sugar, certain herbs, or special seasonings to mirror the restaurant’s flavor.
+If you enjoy restaurant-style white balsamic vinaigrettes, you can copy that flavor at home by adding a bit more sweetness, extra herbs, or your favorite spice blend.
 Keep an eye out for dried spice blends, lemon juice, or a particular brand of oil or vinegar.

 Healthy White Balsamic Vinaigrette Recipe